Year 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.

 We run a number of other activities, including a caving trip for the bold as well as the infamous field study pub quiz and treasure hunt!

-The Mediterranean Field Ecology course is taken during the Easter vacation period in Level 2.
+The Mediterranean Field Ecology course is taken during the Easter vacation period in year 2.
 It is compulsory for students who are on the Ecology and Conservation Biology degree programme.

 It is important for ecologists to be exposed to a wide range of habitats and field techniques.
 With this in mind we offer the opportunity of a second field course as an integral part of the Ecology degree, usually to the Iberian Peninsula.
 It makes a great microcosm to explore the issues and trade-offs that confront biodiversity conservation throughout Europe: expanding human populations and development pressures, habitat restoration, invasive species, and the benefits and risks of ecotourism.